2999 Dufferin Street, Toronto, Ontario, M6B 3T4, Canada

 Speech-language therapy

 Students with a clinically-diagnosed learning disability are invited to apply.
-Our school's learning specialist will review psychological education reports, report cards, and any other reports to assess if our school is the right fit for the student.
-A 'Buddy Day' (half or full day visit to our school) and assessments may be required before acceptance is offered.
+Our school will review psychological education reports, report cards, and any other reports to assess if our school is the right fit for the student.
+A 'Buddy Day' (half or full-day visit to our school) and assessments may be required before acceptance is offered.
 If enrolled, a Student Success Plan (SSP) will be developed to support the student.
-This plan will outline the student's strengths and needs, and will include accommodations and modifications necessary to promote student achievement.
-The learning specialist will ensure that the plan is followed and that any adjustments are made as needed.
-The learning specialist will also visit the student in class regularly in order to offer any additional support.
+This plan will outline the students' strengths and needs and will include accommodations and modifications necessary to promote student achievement.

 We strive to work with students where they are at and modify our program to meet specific student needs.
 Building a relationship with the student is key to our success.

-When one of our teachers has a concern about a child's learning, they first meet with our learning specialist.
-Our specialist will then work with the student both in the classroom and in a one-on-one setting in order to get a better idea of the student's learning needs.
-The teacher and learning specialist will meet with parents to develop a student success plan that outlines individual learning goals and accommodations.
-If, after the plan has been implemented, it is believed that more support is needed, the learning specialist will recommend a psychological education assessment, occupational therapy support, or speech therapy.
+When one of our teachers has a concern about a child's learning, they first meet with our Head of School.
+Our Head of School will then work with the student both in the classroom and in a one-on-one setting in order to get a better idea of the student's learning needs.
+The teacher and Head of School will meet with parents to develop a student success plan that outlines individual learning goals and accommodations.
+If, after the plan has been implemented, it is believed that more support is needed, the school will recommend a psychological education assessment, occupational therapy support, or speech therapy.

 Information not available